Soniuj/SQL_Job_Analysis/README.md

 By performing data cleaning, aggregation, and analysis, this project demonstrates practical SQL applications for business intelligence and decision-making.

 <h2>Background</h2>
-With the rapid growth of the data industry, companies are competing to attract top talent with competitive salaries and diverse skill requirements.
+With the rapid growth of the data industry, companies are competing to attract top talent with competitive salaries and diverse skill requirements.<br>

 The questions I wanted to answer through my SQL queries were:

 1.What is the average salary offered by each company? <br>